Current US DEFCON Level (2026): Understanding America's Defense Condition

 What is the current US DEFCON level?

 The current US DEFCON level is classified and not officially announced.
-As of mid-May 2026, a fragile United States-Iran ceasefire is in place following Operation Epic Fury, which began February 28, 2026, while the United States naval blockade of Iranian ports continues.
+As of mid-July 2026, hostilities between the United States and Iran resumed after a mid-year ceasefire and a June memorandum of understanding broke down.
+Operation Epic Fury began February 28, 2026, and the United States reimposed a naval blockade of Iranian ports on July 14.
 OSINT analysts have estimated CENTCOM as high as DEFCON 2 during the campaign.
 Estimates are based on observable indicators, not confirmed information.

 Has the US ever been at DEFCON 1?